davidsdevel/rocket-translator/README.md

 	}
 }
 ```
-And on React we obtain:
+And in React we obtain:

 ```js
 this.state = {